rajatmodi62/rajatmodi62.github.io/publications.md

 [2] <u>Context Resolution in Autonomous Systems</u>
 Propose a system using cross-stitch units to merge user inputs into a unified representation.<br>
 Links: [[US A2 Patent](https://patents.google.com/patent/WO2022245134A1/en?inventor=rajat+modi)]

+A lot more still needs to be done.